Pitfalls of overseas assets and how you can avoid them

 Instructing an asset repatriation specialist

 If you’re dealing with an overseas asset, we highly recommend instructing an asset repatriation specialist who understands the pitfalls and paperwork required to navigate the red tape of the country.
-We commonly receive instruction from Solicitors who are dealing with estates where UK stock became foreign stock after death.
+We commonly receive instructions from Solicitors who are dealing with estates where UK stock became foreign stock after death.
 Title Research can assist Solicitors in liaising with US Share Registrars; verifying and valuing US stock; transferring or selling US stock; and dealing with tax issues to mitigate costs to the estate and exclude the estate from paying US Inheritance Tax.

 Here are a few examples of ways in which we’ve stepped in to administer US shares and accelerate the estate administration process.

-Case study: Dealing with Mrs Davies US shares
+Case study: Dealing with Mrs Davies' US shares

-We were approached to help deal with shares held by the late Mrs Valerie Davies, in the US company Marsh & McLennan Plc.
+We were approached to help deal with shares held by the late Mrs Valerie Davies in the US company Marsh & McLennan Plc.
 As part of the requirements, the client was asked to provide proof of the asset.

-Many months later after the initial enquiry, the client advised Title Research that they had been in touch with the Share Registrar in the USA on multiple occasions, and found it impossible to obtain a recent statement as proof of the asset.
+Many months later, after the initial enquiry, the client advised Title Research that they had been in touch with the Share Registrar in the USA on multiple occasions, and found it impossible to obtain a recent statement as proof of the asset.

-Title Research agreed to obtain a statement on behalf of the estate, and upon investigations discovered that the asset was actually registered to the Deceased's former work address – from 24 years previously.
+Title Research agreed to obtain a statement on behalf of the estate, and upon investigations, discovered that the asset was actually registered to the Deceased's former work address, from 24 years previously.

 Case study: Mr Hill's shares in Dr Pepper Snapple Group Inc.